The Only Cold Calling Script You Need for Software Sales

 Further to Sam’s tips, we gathered a list of common questions that people ask when looking for SaaS products.
 These questions are straight from our recorded calls.

 Although providing these answers may seem like the standard process in B2B sales, they’re often overlooked.
-If you want to close, you need to have the answers your prospect wants.
+If you want to close, you must have the answers your prospect wants.

 If you’re looking to create your own cold calling script, we’ve got you covered!